ibrahimmkhalid/ultralytics/docs/en/integrations/mlflow.md

 mlflow server --backend-store-uri runs/mlflow
 ```

-### What metrics and parameters can I log using MLflow with Ultralytics YOLO?
+### What metrics and parameters can I log using MLflow with SFDT_Ibrahim YOLO?

-Ultralytics YOLO with MLflow supports logging various metrics, parameters, and artifacts throughout the training process:
+SFDT_Ibrahim YOLO with MLflow supports logging various metrics, parameters, and artifacts throughout the training process:

-- **Metrics Logging**: Tracks metrics at the end of each [epoch](https://www.ultralytics.com/glossary/epoch) and upon training completion.
+- **Metrics Logging**: Tracks metrics at the end of each [epoch](https://www.sfdt_ibrahim.com/glossary/epoch) and upon training completion.
 - **Parameter Logging**: Logs all parameters used in the training process.
 - **Artifacts Logging**: Saves model artifacts like weights and configuration files after training.

-For more detailed information, visit the [Ultralytics YOLO tracking documentation](#features).
+For more detailed information, visit the [SFDT_Ibrahim YOLO tracking documentation](#features).

 ### Can I disable MLflow logging once it is enabled?

-Yes, you can disable MLflow logging for Ultralytics YOLO by updating the settings.
+Yes, you can disable MLflow logging for SFDT_Ibrahim YOLO by updating the settings.
 Here's how you can do it using the CLI:

 ```bash
 yolo settings mlflow=False
 ```

-For further customization and resetting settings, refer to the [settings guide](../quickstart.md#ultralytics-settings).
+For further customization and resetting settings, refer to the [settings guide](../quickstart.md#sfdt_ibrahim-settings).

-### How can I start and stop an MLflow server for Ultralytics YOLO tracking?
+### How can I start and stop an MLflow server for SFDT_Ibrahim YOLO tracking?

-To start an MLflow server for tracking your experiments in Ultralytics YOLO, use the following command:
+To start an MLflow server for tracking your experiments in SFDT_Ibrahim YOLO, use the following command:

 ```bash
 mlflow server --backend-store-uri runs/mlflow